 London to Brighton bike ride – The Heart-throbs

-So the day finally arrived… were we ready?
+So the day finally arrived for the bike ride … were we ready?
 Had the training done its job?
-Would we have an incident free journey?
+Would we have an incident-free journey?
 What was the weather going to be like!?

-Sunday 19th June we met at CP Cases at 5.45am, brimming with apprehension and nerves – but there was excitement and anticipation to get the adrenaline going.
-Some of us had done the ride multiple times and for others it was the first.
-Bikes were loaded into the van and we set off to the starting point at Clapham Common – our start time was 7.00am.
+Sunday 19th June we met at CP Cases at 5.45 am, brimming with apprehension and nerves – but there were excitement and anticipation to get the adrenaline going.
+Some of us had done the ride multiple times and for others, it was the first.
+Bikes were loaded into the van and we set off to the starting point at Clapham Common – our start time was 7.00 am.
 The weather was on our side, dry but above all hardly a breeze.

 Before we knew it we were off, the organisation was first class.
 We weaved our way through London’s suburbs and in no time began to break up – it was impossible to stick together the sheer number of cyclists and differing game plans took toll of that immediately.
 The early ride was ‘easy’ pulled along by enthusiasm, energy and co-operation with fellow riders you’d never met before.